sudarshan972003/CostFinder-using-REST-API/README.md

-# Friuts & Vegatables CostFinder using REST Framework
+# FreshFare: Produce Price Lookup with REST Framework

 The Cost Finder App is a Django-based application that allows users to find the cost of various fruits and vegetables.
 The project consists of two parts: